 His tutors noted that he was an exceptionally bright and thoughtful child, who would spend a lot of time pondering about his country’s future.
 Gilliard noted that Alexei and Olga (the eldest sister) were the ones in the family, who understood the mood of the country and people very well, probably much better than the Emperor himself.

 The last Tsarevich of Russia died, along with the rest of his family on July 17, 1918, less than a month before his 14th birthday.
 In 1981, Alexei and his family were canonized by the Russian Orthodox Church Abroad as Holy Martyrs.
 In 2000, the Russian Orthodox Church followed the suit and canonized them as Passion Bearers.

 The Russian Imperial Family always had a semi-divine status: in recent years, the tradition of praying to the members of the Imperial Family (most commonly, Nicholas II, Alexandra and their children) has resurfaced: a lot of Russian believers have attributed miracles to those prayers.Filed under Historical Royals, Russian Royals

-Tagged Alix of Hesse and by Rhine, Biography, Birth, Haemophilia, Nicholas II of Russia, Tsarevich Alexei Nikolaevich of Russia.
+Tagged Biography, Birth, Haemophilia, Health, Tsarevich Alexei Nikolaevich of Russia.